Barbershop (film): Sequels, spin-off and television series

 In 2004, MGM released the sequel, Barbershop 2: Back in Business.
-All of the original cast returned, but director Tim Story did not.
-This film was directed by Kevin Rodney Sullivan.
+Much of the original cast returned, but director Tim Story did not; Kevin Rodney Sullivan directed the sequel.
 In the same year, Billie Woodruff directed a spin-off film entitled Beauty Shop, with Queen Latifah as the lead (Latifah's character made her debut in Barbershop 2).
-Beauty Shop was pushed back from a late summer 2004 release, and finally reached in theaters on March 2005.
+Beauty Shop was reached in theaters in March 2005.

-During the fall of 2005, State Street and Ice Cube debuted Barbershop: The Series on the Showtime cable network, with Omar Gooding taking over Ice Cube's role of Calvin.
-The character "Dinka" is renamed "Yinka" on Barbershop: The Series, as "Dinka" is not a typical Nigerian name (although a certain tribe in the Nigerian middle belt bears the name "Dimka").
+In August 2005, State Street and Ice Cube debuted Barbershop: The Series on the Showtime cable network, with Omar Gooding taking over Ice Cube's role of Calvin.
+The character "Dinka" is renamed "Yinka" on Barbershop: The Series, as "Dinka" is not a typical Nigerian name.
 In addition, Isaac's last name is changed from "Rosenberg" to "Brice", and the character Ricky has been replaced by a more hardened ex-con, Romadal.

 In 2014, a third Barbershop film was announced, titled Barbershop: The Next Cut.
 In late March of that year, MGM executives revealed that they have been negotiating deals with Ice Cube to appear in the film.
 A year later, MGM announced that the studio has been setting up deals with Cedric the Entertainer, Queen Latifah, Lisa Maffia, and Nicki Minaj to appear in the film.
 Malcolm D. Lee directed the film and New Line Cinema distributed it.
 The film was released on April 15, 2016.